hellotext/valerie/README.md

 - `prodid`: The product id of the card.
 This defaults to 'Valerie www.hellotext.com'.
 - `version`: The version of the card.
 This defaults to '3.0'.
-- 'language': The language of the card.
+- `language``: The language of the card.
 This defaults to 'en'.

 ```ruby
 Valerie.configure do |config|